ZeroCM/zcm/docs/tools.md

 tool, combined with the logger creates a powerful development approach for systems with limited debug-ability.

-### CsvWriter

-Sometimes it is useful to convert either a zcmlog or live zcm data into csv format.
-This tool, launched via

-    zcm-csv-writer

-does this for you.
-There is a default format that this writer will output in, however often times, it is more useful to write your own CsvWriterPlugin for custom output formatting.
-Examples are provided in the examples directory in zcm.

-### CsvReader

-Sometimes it is useful to convert a csv into a zcmlog.
-This tool, launched via

-    zcm-csv-reader

-does this for you.
-There is currently no default format that this reader will be able to read in, however you may write your own CsvReaderPlugin for custom csv parsing.
-Examples are provided in the examples directory in zcm.

-### Transcoder

-As explained in [type generation](zcmtypesys.md), modifying a zcmtype changes that types hash and therefore invalidates all old logs you may have.
-However, sometimes it may be desirable to add a field to a type without invalidating all prior logs.
-To do this we provide a log transcoder launched via

-    zcm-log-transcoder

-and the TranscoderPlugin interface so you may define the mapping from old log to new log.
-This tool can even let you convert between completely different types

 <!-- ADD MORE HERE -->

 ## ZCM Tools Example